Why use a bass guitar strap instead of just any regular guitar strap? Are the differences that big? – Not exactly, but they can be.

 Here’s a bass strap that anyone should be able to afford.
 The Donner DR-1 has been designed for bass players of all ages.
-It can be adjusted to 25 or 50 inches in length.
+It can be adjusted to between 25 & 50 inches in length.
 It’s suitable for learning instruments and live shows.

 It’s not the thickest strap out there but it has the resistance you need for a heavier instrument.
 It’s also made from cotton which gives it a very soft and smooth feel.
 It may slide a bit but it won’t cut into your skin and you can wear it with or without a shirt on.